stennety/mywebsite/_posts/2020-03-28-the-corona-cles-of-narnia-week-3.md

 ![]({{site.cdn_path}}/2020/03/28/r2Roomba.jpg)

-I started writing this darkly funny [Slack bot](https://github.com/davidmerrick/quarantinebot) to remind me how many days I've been in quarantine.
+I started writing this toy [Slack bot](https://github.com/davidmerrick/quarantinebot) to remind me how many days I've been in quarantine.
 Other coworkers have come up with more manual ways of tracking.

 ![]({{site.cdn_path}}/2020/03/28/quarantineDays.jpg)